LucaChen/stream-client/README.md

 ## Authentication

 Included, `example.env`, is a file you need fill out and rename to `.env`.
+You can skip the following steps if you fill that file out.
 Git will ignore this file once it's renamed.

 ### Stream Auth (this server)